x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/common-attachment-blocking-scenarios.md

 > [!NOTE]
 > In the EAC, the smallest attachment size that you can enter is 1 kilobyte, which should detect most attachments.
 However, if you want to detect every possible attachment of any size, you need to use PowerShell to adjust the attachment size to 1 byte after you create the rule in the EAC.
 To learn how to connect to PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell) or [Connect to standalone Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-protection-powershell).
-> The embedded images are treated as attachments, for this reason we do not recommend using a very small value since unexpected messages will be blocked.
-For example, messages with a picture in the signature.
+> The embedded images are treated as attachments (for example, messages with a picture in the signature), for this reason we do not recommend using a very small value since unexpected messages will be blocked.

 ## Example 1: Block messages with attachments, and notify the sender